Gianatmaja/Udacity-Data-Engineering-Nanodegree/I94-Immigration-Enhancement/README.md

 The Python script `etl.py` can be used to insert the data into the destination tables according to the above data model.

 ### Performing Data Quality Checks
 The Python script `quality_checks.py` can be used to perform data quality checks after running the ETL pipeline.
 More specifically, there are 2 checks that will be performed.
 The first will be to check whether the destination tables match the desired schema.
-The second would be to confirm that all rows are completely filled with data.
+The second would be to confirm that the tables are filled with data.

 #### Data Schema Check
 The results after running the `quality_checks.py` file are as follows.